semgrep/semgrep-docs/docs/writing-rules/testing-rules.md

    If there is a mismatch, the line diffs will be printed.

 :::info
-Hint: creating an autofix test for a rule whose autofix is functioning as expected can take less than a minute with the following flow of commands:
+Hint: Creating an autofix test for a rule with autofix can take less than a minute with the following flow of commands:
 ```sh
 cp rule.py rule.fixed.py
 semgrep --config rule.yaml rule.fixed.py --autofix